 Faustin-Élie Soulouque (c.
 1782–1867), born a slave in Haiti, participated in the revolt that expelled the French from his country in 1803.
 He was named president in 1847, proclaimed himself emperor in 1849, and ruled for ten years.
-The Institut de la Maison Impériale d’Haïti preserves his traditions.
-The Institut and its affiliates recognize the government of the Republic of Haiti to be the sole legitimate government of Haiti.
-It does not have a political agenda.
+The Institut de la Maison Impériale d’Haïti preserves his traditions of liberty and equality.
+The Institute does not have a political agenda.

 The Institute is an international, non-political, non-denominational and independent non-profit Non-Governmental Organization (NGO) in accordance with the European Convention on the Recognition of the Legal Personality of International Non-Governmental Organizations.

 The Institute focusses on the sustainable economic prosperity of Haiti.
 We understand that awareness of Haiti’s history and culture is crucial in this respect.
 Developing creative leaders, who can think critically, is essential for the development of the country.
 The Institute consists of a group of people who understand that education, the rule of law and economic empowerment are key elements in fighting poverty.